cawilliamson/ansible-gpdpocket/README.md

-## Goal
+## Status

-The goal of this project is to automatically apply and update all of the various changes needed to make Linux work properly on the GPD Pocket.
+I'm placing this project on hold for a few days whilst I decide what to do with it.

 ## Install / Update

 ###### Supported Linux Distributions

-- Arch-based distributions (ArchLinux, Manjaro, etc.)
-- Debian-based distributions (Debian, Kali, Mint, Ubuntu, etc.)
-- Fedora-based distributions (broken at this time - working to resolve this)
-- Gentoo-based distributions (Funtoo, Gentoo, etc.)
+### Working
+- ArchLinux
+- Debian
+- Gentoo
+- Ubuntu

+### Broken
+- Fedora

 ###### Bootstrap ISO